-Repeating Courses
+Repeating Courses for Credit

 Courses in which students receive a grade of C- or lower will not be counted for graduate credit in the planned program.
 Students may be allowed to retake one (1) course in which a grade of B- or lower is earned, provided they have advisor approval and active student status.
 Both grades will remain on the student's transcript, but only the most recent course grade and credit will be applied to the GPA and degree requirements.
-Students are encouraged to consult with financial aid if repeating coursework.
-No course may be repeated more than once without permission from the graduate advisor and the Dean of the Graduate Division, and certain graduate programs may not be eligible for the retake policy.
+Students who plan on repeating coursework are encouraged to consult with financial aid.
+No course may be repeated more than once without permission from the graduate advisor and the Dean of the Graduate Division.
+Certain Graduate Programs may not be eligible for the retake policy.